Archery at the 2012 Summer Olympics – Women's individual: Background

 The women's individual event has been held as part of every Summer Olympics archery programme since the 1972 Games in Munich.
 Since the 1984 Summer Olympics, archers from South Korea had dominated the event, claiming six of the previous seven gold medals.
-Their winning streak was broken at the 2008 Summer Olympics in Beijing when Zhang Juanjuan defeating defending Olympic champion Park Sung-hyun in the final, becoming the first non-South Korean archer to win the women's individual gold medal since Keto Losaberidze of the Soviet Union in 1980.
+Their winning streak was broken at the 2008 Summer Olympics in Beijing when Zhang Juanjuan defeated defending Olympic champion Park Sung-hyun in the final, becoming the first non-South Korean archer to win the women's individual gold medal since Keto Losaberidze of the Soviet Union in 1980.

 In October 2011 an official test event, the London Archery Classic, was held at the Lord's Cricket Ground to evaluate the venue's preparations and give archers and coaches the chance to familiarise themselves with the location and schedule ahead of the Games the following year.
 Jung Dasomi of South Korea, who held the top position in the World Archery rankings, won the women's individual event, defeating Poland's Justyna Mospinek in the final.
 Ki Bo-bae of South Korea won the bronze medal ahead of Japan's Ren Hayakama.